robavelii/go-rest-api/README.md

 ## Todo

-[x] Add authentication feature for securing the API endpoints.
+- [x] Add authentication feature for securing the API endpoints.
-[] Add Role-based access control
+- [ ] Add Role-based access control.
+- [ ] Implement rate limiting to prevent abuse.
+- [ ] Add pagination to the `GET /api/notes` endpoint.
+- [ ] Write unit and integration tests.
+- [ ] Implement a search functionality for notes.
+- [ ] Add Swagger documentation for the API.
+- [ ] Set up a CI/CD pipeline for automated testing and deployment.